sergey-mark/avaj-launcher/README.md

 javac Fileloader.java
 // To compile them all:
 find . -name "*.java" > sources.txt && cat sources.txt
+// To execute all files:
+javac -sourcepath @sources.txt
-// To execute all packages and create respectives directory add -d options: javac -d . *.java
+// or to execute all packages and create respectives directory add -d options: javac -d . *.java
 // Then to execute:
 java Fileloader docs/scenario.txt